Dowry: Europe

 Dowry was widely practiced in Europe until the early modern era.
 Folklorists often interpret the folk tale Cinderella as the competition between the stepmother and the stepdaughter for resources, which may include the need to provide a dowry.
 Gioachino Rossini's opera La Cenerentola makes this economic basis explicit: Don Magnifico wishes to make his own daughters' dowries larger, to attract a grander match, which is impossible if he must provide a third dowry.

 One common penalty for the kidnapping and rape of an unmarried woman was that the abductor or rapist had to provide the woman's dowry.
 Until the late 20th century this was sometimes called wreath money, or the breach of promise.

 The dowry for the three virgins (Gentile da Fabriano, c.
 1425, Pinacoteca Vaticana, Rome), part of the Saint Nicholas legend.

 Providing dowries for poor women was regarded as a form of charity by wealthier parishioners.
 The custom of Christmas stockings springs from a legend of St Nicholas, in which he threw gold in the stockings of three poor sisters, thus providing for their dowries.
 St. Elizabeth of Portugal and St. Martin de Porres were particularly noted for providing such dowries, and the Archconfraternity of the Annunciation, a Roman charity dedicated to providing dowries, received the entire estate of Pope Urban VII.
 In 1425, the Republic of Florence created a public fund, called the Monte delle doti, to provide dowries to Florentine brides.

 Vast inheritances were standard as dowries for aristocratic and royal brides in Europe during the Middle Ages.
 The Portuguese crown gave two cities in India and Morocco as dowry to the British Crown in 1661 when King Charles II of England married Catherine of Braganza, a princess of Portugal.

 In some cases, nuns were required to bring a dowry when joining a convent.
-At some times, such as Ancien Régime France, convents were also used by some parents to put less attractive daughters, so that the more marriageable daughters could have larger dowries.
+At some times, such as Ancien Régime France, convents were also used by some parents as a place to put less attractive daughters, so that the more marriageable daughters could have larger dowries.
 Ancien Régime families that could not provide proper dowries also used the convents as places to put their daughters.

 In the County of Bentheim in Lower Saxony, for instance, parents who had no sons might give a land dowry to their new son-in-law.
 It was commonly given with the condition that he take the surname of his bride, in order to continue the family name.